 Pro-tip: A benefits engagement tool like ALEX can help you make this process a little less tedious and highlight how to wisely navigate open enrollment.

 Send email reminders throughout open enrollment and especially in the days leading up to your deadlines.
-Encourage your team to access resources, ask for help, and use their decision support tool.
+Encourage your team to access resources, ask for help, and use their benefits engagement platform.
 If you can, consider sending text reminders or pinging them on your messaging platforms like Slack.
 This can help reach those remote team members and avoid over-stuffed inboxes.

 Host office hours (virtual or in-person)

 Office hours offer a low-pressure way for your employees to ask questions, seek advice, and troubleshoot any issues.
 Scatter some time slots throughout the week where your HR team members are open for business.
 Remember, people will procrastinate, so you may want to increase office hours closer to your open enrollment deadlines.

 Check out how one of our customers creatively used ALEX to reach a multi-generational, distributed workforce and boost mobile engagement by 33%.Learn more